-Fruit trees can only be planted on the grass.
+Fruit and bamboo trees can only be planted on the grass.
 Dig a hole on the beach, and the plant prompt just won't appear.
 A Nook Miles+ task to plant fruit trees regularly appears and awards 100 Miles, so look out for that to be efficient.
 You'll also earn progress towards the Fruit Roots challenge for each type of fruit tree you plant.

 As previously mentioned, Nintendo announced that cooking would be coming to Animal Crossing: New Horizons.
 Vegetables and grains are heading to the game, which can be used alongside fruit to craft DIY recipe foods.
 It looks like you can prepare drinks, soups, and baked goods, so you'll definitely have a lot of things to do with everything you grow on your island!
 Just like regular fruit, food made with DIY recipes can be eaten.
 They'll give you an even bigger buff than single pieces of fruit will, so it's great for when you want to dig up lots of trees.
 We'll update this space as soon as the new cooking mechanics are unveiled.